"Law & Order" crew member fatally shot putting up "No Parking" signs in Greenpoint, Brooklyn

 CBS2's Nick Caloway spoke with neighbors on the quiet block, who said heard at least one gunshot.

-As Caloway reported, "Law & Order: Organized Crime" planned to film there later in the morning.
+As Caloway reported, "Law & Order: Organized Crime" planned to film a scene on the block later in the morning.

 NBC and Universal Television shared the following statement with CBS2: